5 Critical Tips for Outfitting A Sailboat

 There are a lot of different communication devices that you can use to stay in touch with your boat and its crew.
 Here are some of the most important ones:

-- A VHF radio.
-A VHF radio transmits over short distances and is easy to operate if you’re unfamiliar with electronics or technology.
-They’re relatively inexpensive, so they make sense as an option if you don’t want to spend a lot on your first boat purchase—but be aware that some models require batteries while others don’t!
+- A VHF radio transmits over short distances and is easy to operate if you’re unfamiliar with electronics or technology.
+It’s relatively inexpensive, so it makes sense as an option if you don’t want to spend a lot on your first boat purchase—but be aware that some models require batteries while others don’t!

 - Marine Band Radio.
 A Marine Band radio can be used for both sending and receiving communications.
 One of the most ubiquitous forms of radio, it serves as the de facto standard for mariners’ communication.
 Different radios, such as push-to-talk and walkie-talkies, are on offer for the Marine Band.
 They include built-in speakers so you can converse on your boat without bringing extra equipment like speakers or headphones. (which allows you to communicate with other people close by).

 - Weather radio.
-A weather radio is a tool for keeping tabs on marine conditions.
-It can provide information such as barometric pressure, sunrise/sunset times, and special warnings in addition to telling you what kind of wind and waves are predicted for your location.
-The current weather conditions are often displayed on an LCD screen on most weather radios.
-Before you can put it to use on your boat, you need to learn how to use it.
+A weather radio is a tool for monitoring marine conditions.
+It can provide information such as barometric pressure, sunrise/sunset times, and special warnings and tell you what kind of wind and waves are predicted for your location.
+Most weather radios display current weather conditions on an LCD screen.
+It would be best if you learned how to use it before you can use it on your boat.

 Maintenance Supplies